gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-ietf-tsvwg-sctp-dtls-chunk.md

 Parameters : list of cipher suites

-## Establish Send Keying Material
+## Establish Send Key Material

-The DTLS Chunk can use one out of multiple sets of cipher suite and corresponding key materials.
+The DTLS chunk can use one out of multiple sets of cipher suite and corresponding key materials.

-The following information needs to be provided when setting send keying material:
+The following information needs to be provided when setting send key material:

 Request : Establish Send Key Material

 Parameters :

 * SCTP Association:
-: Reference to the SCTP association to set the keying material for.
+: Reference to the SCTP association to set the key material for.

 * Restart indication:
 : A bit indicating whether the key material is for restart purposes